From The Motability Scheme To The Dealership Forecourt

 The pros and cons of buying a used car are pretty much the same no matter where you are looking to purchase your next car from.
 Knowing the history of a used car will certainly give you, as the potential buyer, the confidence that you’re making the right choice and could help to avoid costly repairs and unexpected car troubles down the line.

 Bearing that in mind, it’s worth knowing that if the car you’re looking to buy was previously registered as a Motability car, the sales executive handling your enquiry should be able to easily confirm the vehicle history for you.
-The Motability customer who drove the car during its lease would not have been the registered keeper with the DVLA, so any vehicle that has been leased through Motability will be clearly identifiable.

 Will The Service Record Be Up To Date?

 The Motability Scheme offers its customers the best all-round car leasing package available in the UK.
 Motability want to ensure that the scheme is as ‘worry-free’ as possible for all their disabled customers, so every car leased through the scheme includes their comprehensive, all-inclusive motoring package.
-All vehicles come with insurance for up to three drivers, servicing and maintenance, full RAC breakdown assistance, replacement tyres, replacement windscreen cover and a 60,000-mile allowance over the term of the three year lease.
+All vehicles come with insurance for up to three drivers, servicing and maintenance, full RAC breakdown assistance, replacement tyres, replacement windscreen cover and a 60,000-mile allowance over the term of the three-year lease.

-With servicing, maintenance and repairs all included as a part of the package, why wouldn’t a Motability customer make sure that all the necessary work is done and that the vehicle is returned in the best possible condition?
+With servicing, maintenance and repairs all included as a part of the package, why wouldn’t a Motability customer make sure that all the necessary work is done, and that the vehicle is returned in the best possible condition?

 There’s also an additional Good Condition Bonus (worth £600 - £900) payable to customers who hand their cars back in an excellent condition.
-When the vehicle is returned in a great condition reconditioning costs are lower, making it quicker and more cost effective for Motability to sell the vehicle on.
+When the vehicle is returned in a great condition repair costs are lower, making it quicker and more cost effective for Motability to sell the vehicle on.